namedyangfan/R_Aquanty/SnowAccumulation_R/README.md

 For the spatial varying raster option, *melt_const_folder* need to be specified.
 Potential snow melt is calcualted as:
   >potential snow melt = metlt_constant * Temperature

 * mods: a list of matching patterns that is used to match all the temperature and precipitation raster files.
 The temperature and precipitation files must share same matching pattern.
+It is recommonded to use *date* as the matching pattern.
 * metlt_constant: melt constant. eg: 5.787037e-08
 * T_melt: melting begins when temperature reach or above this temperature
 * melt_const_folder: folder name of the melt constant raster